LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 Compiler Error Help
 -----------------------

-There are an enormous number of possible *syntactic* errors in your source code that the compiler can detect.
+There are many possible *syntactic* errors in your source code that the compiler can detect.